 4. Improved Brand Authority and Trustworthiness

-Ranking higher in the search engine results can have a positive impact on brand authority and trustworthiness in Google.
+Ranking higher in search engine results can have a positive impact on brand authority and trustworthiness in Google.

 This is because Google’s algorithms use a variety of signals to determine who is an authority on a particular topic.
 By creating content that is content-rich, authoritative, unbiased, and helpful to visitors, you can improve your search engine optimization and authority.